ShreveportArcade/InControl/README.markdown

 ## Supports

-* Xbox 360 controller on Windows, Mac and OUYA.
+* Xbox 360 controller on Windows and Mac.
-* Playstation 3 controller on Windows, Mac and OUYA.
+* Playstation 3 controller on Windows and Mac.
 * Playstation 4 controller on Windows, Mac and Linux.
 * Apple MFi controller on iOS 7 and above.
-* OUYA controller on OUYA and Windows.
 * Logitech F310 on Windows and Mac.
 * Logitech Dual Action on Windows and Mac.
 * Mad Catz FPS Pro on Mac.